apache/accumulo-examples/docs/reservations.md

 conditional mutations.
 This system guarantees that only one concurrent user can reserve a resource.
 The example's reserve command allows multiple users to be specified.
 When this is done, it creates a separate reservation thread for each user.
-In the example below threads are spun up for alice, bob, eve, mallory, and trent to reserve room06 on 20140101.
+In the example below, threads are spun up for alice, bob, eve, mallory, and trent to reserve room06 on 20140101.
 Bob ends up getting the reservation and everyone else is put on a wait list.
 The example code will take any string for what, when and who.